PROFILE

 America--recently concluding negotiations with

-Mexico on an Economic Partnership Agreement
+Mexico and Chile on an Economic Partnership

-(EPA)--and has extended significant support to
+Agreement (EPA)--and has extended significant

-development projects in both regions.
-A
+support to development projects in both regions.

-Japanese-conceived peace plan became the
+A Japanese-conceived peace plan became the

 foundation for nationwide elections in Cambodia